yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data.md

 1. Specify the period of time during which the backup is to be retained.
 Note that there's an option to never delete the backup.

-1. Optionally, specify the number of threads that should be available for the backup process.
+1. If you are using YBA version prior to 2.16 to manage universes with YugabyteDB version prior to 2.16, you can optionally specify the number of threads that should be available for the backup process.

 1. Click **Backup**.